Get a free, no obligation personal loan quote with rates as low as 9.99%

 3. From there, you can calculate the credit utilization ratio by dividing the current balance by the credit limit.
 This will give you a ratio of 0.56 or a percentage of 56% if you multiply by 100.

-Does The Debt To Credit Ratio Affect Credit Scores?
+Does A Credit Utilization Ratio Affect Credit Scores?

 Credit scores are calculated using the information reported to the credit bureaus by your lenders, creditors, collections agencies and other sources.
-In general, there are 5 main factors used:
+In general, there are five main factors used in this calculation:

 As you can see from this list, credit utilization ratios are one of the more important factors when calculating credit scores.
 However, depending on the credit scoring model used, it may carry more or less weight, which may affect its impact on the credit scores.
-Broadly speaking, high debt to credit ratios can have a negative impact on your credit scores, while low debt to credit ratios may have a positive impact.
+Broadly speaking, high credit utilization ratios can have a negative impact on your credit scores, while low ratios may have a positive impact.

 How To Improve Your Credit Utilization Ratio

-Bettering your credit utilization ratio means lowering it, you can do so using the tips and tricks below.
+Improving your credit utilization ratio means lowering it, you can do so using the tips below.

-The most obvious thing you can do is keep an eye on balances and avoid going over a certain limit.
+The most obvious thing you can do is keep an eye on your credit card balances and avoid going over a certain limit.
 It’s also possible to set up balance alerts with your bank so you’re notified when the balance goes over a certain amount.

 Pay Your Credit Card Twice A Month